Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step3.md

 `touch playbook.yml`{{execute}}

 2\.
 Now, rather than copying this code into your playbook automatically, copy it in manually, taking time to understand each component.
-Simply click on the `playboook.yml` tab above your text editor and begin moving the following code over.
+Simply click on `playboook.yml` in your text editor, and begin moving the following code over.

 >Note: Katacoda will save the lines of code you add to the file automatically.